-A pet policy protects the furriest (and arguably most adorable), member of your family.
+Taking out pet insurance should have the needs of your pet front and centre.
+A pet policy protects the furriest - and arguably most adorable - member of your family.
 Should they suddenly need medical attention after an accident or illness, could you meet the costs of their treatment?
 The last thing you want to be worrying about is vet fees when your pet is unwell.

-Above all, having cover in place could give you peace of mind in the knowledge that your cat or dog is well-protected.
+Above all, having cover in place could give you peace of mind knowing that your cat or dog is well-protected.

 - Lifetime – to ensure your pet is covered you must renew your policy every year.
-This type of policy should cover any new medical illness or injury with a set amount of money each year.
-As long as the policy is renewed it will provide cover for long-term or recurring illnesses for the length of the policy.
+This type of policy should cover any new medical illness or injury up to a set amount each year.
+As long as the policy is renewed it should provide cover for long-term or recurring illnesses for the length of the policy.

 - Maximum benefit – a maximum set amount of money is made available to cover each illness or injury your pet may suffer.
 Once the amount has been paid out, the treatment won’t be covered again.